dangrondahl/dangrondahl.github.io/content/pages/principles.md

 By openly communicating our methods and intentions behind all data collection and feedback processes.

-## > We value developer input and collaboration
+## > We regard developer input as fundamental in collaboration

-In shaping the tools, processes, and environment that directly affect their work and well-being.
+In shaping tools, processes, and the work environment, we consider developer input essential, as it directly influences the perceived ease of software delivery.
+Our collaborative approach aims to refine these aspects, enhancing not just efficiency but also making software development more intuitive and satisfying for our developers.

 ## > We pledge to using metrics as a mirror, not a judge

-To reflect on our collective practices and identify opportunities for improvement rather than individual performance.
+To reflect on our collective practices and identify opportunities for improvement, we use metrics as insightful guides.
+This enables us to evolve our workflows and enhance overall productivity, fostering a culture of continuous development and learning at the team and organizational level.

-## > We recognize the importance of balance

-By acknowledging that metrics provide a limited perspective and must be complemented with personal insights and context.

-## > We safeguard privacy and confidentiality
+## > We emphasize team-centric productivity metrics

-With the utmost care, ensuring that feedback and data cannot and will not be used to single out any individual.
+We balance individual and team productivity, emphasizing a team-first approach in our feedback and data practices.
+While recognizing each individual's contributions, we prioritize the team as the fundamental unit of delivery, ensuring that our measures reflect and support this perspective.

 ## > We embrace a culture of continuous improvement